davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 field (if the subject is not empty), as in a self-signed certificate.

-Senders MAY alternatively use a short placeholder issuer consisting of a single relative distinguished name, with a single attribute of type id-alg-unusigned and value a zero-length UTF8String.
+Senders MAY alternatively use a short placeholder issuer consisting of a single relative distinguished name, with a single attribute of type id-alg-unsigned and value a zero-length UTF8String.
 This placeholder name, in the string representation of {{?RFC2253}}, is: